 In formulating a solution, we had to add these “unknown factors” with the already large list of Fatigue Strength Influencing parameters shown below.
 Two components are of interest to each of these variations.
 Firstly, the overall average effect on fatigue strength, and secondly the variation from mean in production.

-Unknown influencers are particularly relevant with respect to our overall objective of elimination of fatigue failures, they invalidate any control process which do not directly measure component fatigue strength.
-Any proxy measurement of fatigue strength (such as tensile testing) would need to add margin for unknown influencers which may effect fatigue strength, but not necessarily the proxy test.
+Unknown influencers are particularly relevant with respect to our overall objective of elimination of fatigue failures, they invalidate any quality control process which do not directly measure component fatigue strength.
+Any proxy measurement of fatigue strength (such as tensile testing) would need to add margin for unknown influencers which may affect fatigue strength, but not necessarily the proxy test.

 The classical approach relies on the prediction of events with low probability based on an extrapolation of data around the mean.
 Events are assumed to be statistically random and follow a near Gaussian distribution.
 Skewed data erodes the effectiveness of this model.

 It was clear from the test results that a degree of process monitoring would need to be incorporated in order to achieve our objectives.
 Considerations included: visual inspection, tensile testing, hardness testing, computed tomography, melt pool monitoring batch fatigue testing and product fatigue testing.
 The assessment of process took the form of a matrix incorporating the process variable and the quality method.

 Each combination was assigned a capability based on an ability to accurately recognise faults.
 Additionally, each Quality Control measure was assessed with respect to cost and are described in the following image.

 In the case of Computed Tomography, trials were conducted to check suitability.
 A clear picture emerges, highlighting the limitations of many Quality Control Measures in their ability to identify fatigue strength variations in metal Additive Manufacturing builds.